XVIII International Fryderyk Chopin Piano Competition

 The remaining finalists of the 18th Chopin Competition receive a honorary distinction funded by the President of the Capital City of Warsaw.

 The most numerous group of participants were the Chinese, as the country was represented by no fewer than 22 artists.
-With 11 out of 16 pianists selected by the Preliminary Round Jury and 5 more qualified on the grounds of their achievements in other competitions, the second most numerous group were Poles.
+The second most numerous group were Poles.
 The Warsaw Philharmonic stage was also graced by 14 pianists from Japan, seven from South Korea, six from Italy, as well as representatives of Canada, Armenia, Chinese Taipei, Cuba, Latvia, Russia, Spain, Thailand, the United States, the United Kingdom, and Vietnam.

 If you want to read more about the Fryderyk Chopin Piano Competition check here.